gian788/f11da7db-eb50-4a05-b605-51a15aeb516b/README.md

 ## Notes:

-I didn't have time to fix the eslint config to make it work with the test files and prettier
+I used 15 more minutes to fix eslint and move from mocha to jest